-Bristol-based Ree-Vo are Andy Spaceland (AKA Andy Jenks) and rapper T. Relly and All Welcome On Planet Ree-Vo is their new album and it’s a stone-cold instant classic.
+Bristol-based Ree-Vo are musician and music producer Andy Spaceland (AKA Andy Jenks) and rapper T. Relly and All Welcome On Planet Ree-Vo is their new album and it’s a stone-cold instant classic.
 I’ve often equated going the Joyzine submissions inbox as panning for gold (subjective gold, obviously) and this album shone out like a beacon.
-Within two songs I had two involuntary reactions: I turned the volume way up and starting head nodding like manic Churchill dog.
+Within two songs I had two involuntary reactions: I turned the volume way up and starting head nodding like that manic Churchill dog.

 The album starts with a quote from Nicholas Cage’s 2018 tripped out revenge film ‘Mandy’ – “Do you like The Carpenters?
 I think they’re sensational.
 This is even better” – spoke by cult leader Jeremiah.
 A bold start that is entirely upheld by the track ‘We Go’ which is worth the price of the album alone.
 ‘Boom’ flows like the Avon with reggae bass rumbling under breezy L.A. vocoder and synth, and packing in barely-take-a-breath vocals and a sweet, sweet tune in the chorus (it also ends with a very Bristolian “alright my love”).
 ‘Groove with it’ is built on a menacing loop; a concrete stomp with vocals darting through the brutalist architecture of its construction, ‘Spacebox’ is full of urgent dancehall propulsion, and ‘Combat’ manages to be both fast and laidback, with a tight bassline bouncing around the gravel pit backing.